yaolifeng0629/Next.js-Enterprise-Project-Template/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-please should note that, if you test api request, please run following command:
+please should note that,le if you test api request, pase run following command:

 ```bash
 cd server